nicbou/homeserver/README.md

 * `BACKEND_DEBUG`: '1'.
 Any other value sets debugging to false.
 * `TRANSMISSION_DATA_PATH`: Local path that will be mounted as Transmission's data folder (for incomplete torrents, settings etc)
 * `MOVIE_LIBRARY_PATH`: The directory where the completed torrents awaiting triage and the organized movies, covers and subtitles are stored.
+* `MAX_VIDEO_BITRATE`: The maximum video bitrate allowed, in bits per second.
+Defaults to 2000000.
+* `DEFAULT_VIDEO_HEIGHT`: The default height for converted videos, in pixels.
+Defaults to 720.
 * OpenVPN configuration for [the Transmission/OpenVPN image](https://hub.docker.com/r/haugene/transmission-openvpn/):
     * `OPENVPN_PROVIDER`: See documentation for `haugene/transmission-openvpn`
     * `OPENVPN_USERNAME`